-- An accurate protein concentration is required for all CD experiments. - Over-estimating or under-estimating the protein concentration interferes with signal - Algorithms that estimate secondary structure depend on correct protein concentrations - The amount of sample required for a CD experiment depends on the size, cuvette pathlength and type of measurement being performed. - 1 mm pathlength cuvettes hold 300 μl and a 1 cm cuvette holds 3 ml. - Required protein concentration is inversely proportional to the cuvette pathlength, and thus a 1 mm path cuvette requires 10x the concentration of a 1 cm cuvette. - Recommended concentrations for Far-UV measurements of protein secondary structure are: - 0.2 mg/mL in 1 mm path cuvette - 0.02 mg/mL in 10 mm patch cuvette - Mol/L=115/(MW7000)10/pathlength(mm). - For alpha-helical proteins you may need 1⁄2 this concentration.
-For beta-sheet proteins, you may need double the concentration.
-If possible, make a concentrated stock solution of your protein (at least 2X) and dilute as needed.
+- An accurate protein concentration is required for all CD experiments. - o Over-estimating or under-estimating the protein concentration interferes with signal - o Algorithms that estimate secondary structure depend on correct protein concentrations - The amount of sample required for a CD experiment depends on the size, cuvette pathlength and type of measurement being performed. - 1 mm pathlength cuvettes holds 300 μl and a 1 cm cuvette holds 3 ml. - Required protein concentration is inversely proportional to the cuvette pathlength, and thus a 1 mm path cuvette requires 10x the concentration of a 1 cm cuvette. - Recommended concentrations for Far-UV measurements of protein secondary structure are: - o 0.1 mg/mL in 1 mm path cuvette - o 0.01 mg/mL in 10 mm patch cuvette - o Mol/L=115/(MW7000)10/pathlength(mm).

-- Protein aggregates can interfere with the CD signal. - Assess protein heterogeneity via light scattering. - Purify protein samples with soluble aggregates by size-exclusion chromatography. - Samples can be recovered from the cell.
+- o If possible, make a concentrated stock solution of your protein (at least 2X) and dilute as needed.
+Protein requirements vary with secondary structure, as alpha-helical proteins have a stronger signal than beta-sheet proteins. - Protein aggregates can interfere with the CD signal. - o Assess protein heterogeneity via light scattering. - o Purify protein samples with soluble aggregates by size-exclusion chromatography. - Samples can be recovered from the cell.
 This is not recommended for thermal melts, unless you know your thermal denaturation is reversible.